cooper/wikifier/doc/configuration.md

 This is utilized only when [`image.size_method`](#imagesize_method) is _server_.

 Returns `(scaled width, scaled height, full width, full height, fullsize)`.
+`fullsize` is true if the scaled dimensions are equal to the full-sized dimensions.

 __Default__ (Page): built in, uses [Image::Size](https://metacpan.org/pod/Image::Size)